About Your Council

 The 16 elected members are responsible to ensure the Town Council’s business is carried out in line with statutory requirements.
 These Councillors represent residents’ interest at the various committees, sub-committees and working groups, where decisions are made to provide and improve the Town and it’s facilities.
 Each May, the Council hold an Annual Meeting (Mayor Making) where a Mayor and Deputy Mayor are elected.

-Supporting the Councillors are 16 members of staff [12 Full-time, 4 Part-time], led by the Town Clerk, who is the Responsible Financial Officer, and ensures that the Council as a whole conducts its business properly and provides independent, objective and professional advice and support.
+Supporting the Councillors are 16 members of staff [10 Full-time, 6 Part-time] led by the Town Clerk and Acting Responsible Financial Officer, to ensure that the Council as a whole conducts its business properly and provides independent, objective and professional advice and support.

 What We Do